CallistoSecurity/Smart-contract-auditing/README.md

 `audit reward` = budget for this audit.

-`sum (auditor points)` - all points earned by the auditor.
+`sum (auditor points)` - all points the auditor earns.

-`sum (total points)` - sum of the all points earned by each auditor individually.
+`sum (total points)` - the sum of all points earned by each auditor individually.

-The `[number of lines]` of code in the source code of the auditable smart-contract which is calculated excluding empty lines and comments.
+The `[number of lines]` of code in the source code of the auditable smart contract is calculated excluding empty lines and comments.
 [SLOC Counter](https://agingcoder.com/tool/2014/04/22/sloc-counter/) will be used for this purpose.

 Auditors will receive the reward depending on the quality and quantity of the work done.
-If a contract has only low severity issues or no issues then it’s reward will be divide equally between all auditors who worked at the security audit of this contract.
+If a contract has only low-severity issues or no issues, then its reward will be divided equally between all auditors who worked on the security audit of this contract.

 # Security Auditor's guide

-## What the auditor of smart-contracts should do.
+## What the auditor of smart contracts should do.

 The main task of each security auditor is to check the code for security-related mistakes and write a report on the detected errors after the audit is completed.

-1. All the work will be coordinated through github.
+1. All the work will be coordinated through GitHub.
 Each auditor **must** visit the [Auditing/issues](https://github.com/CallistoSecurity/Smart-contract-auditing/issues) repository section every (working) day.

-If an audit request (issue) which is labeled `approved` appears in the list,  the auditor **may** pick it.
-The audit manager can also appoint an auditor if he is not currently engaged in any smart contract checking, by mentioning their github nicknames in the corresponding issue.
-If the auditor was appointed to a certain issue by the auditing manager, then the auditor **must** perform a verification of the corresponding contract.
+If an audit request (issue) labeled `approved` appears in the list,  the auditor **may** pick it.
+The audit manager can appoint an auditor if he is not engaged in smart contract checking by mentioning their GitHub nicknames in the corresponding issue.
+If the auditor was appointed to a certain issue by the auditing manager, then the auditor **must** verify the corresponding contract.

-2. After the auditor has received the objective of his work, he **must** comment the time that, in his opinion, will be required to verify this smart-contract.
+2. After the auditor has received the objective of his work, he **must** comment on the time that, in his opinion, will be required to verify this smart contract.

 3. The auditor **must** create a **secret** gist (audit report template) and send it to the auditing manager by email.
-WARNING: the auditor must never reveal the gist url.
-It will be revealed by auditing manager at the end of the auditing process.
+WARNING: the auditor must never reveal the gist URL.
+The auditing manager will reveal it at the end of the auditing process.
 The secret gist should be named as follows: `NETWORK_contract_name_report.md`

 Example: `ETH_the_dao_report.md`

 4. The auditor **must** check the contract code, perform necessary testing and describe findings at the secret gist (audit report).

-Other auditors, community members and the audit manager will also check this smart contract, so the auditor is not incentivised in hiding the errors found or trying to exploit them.
+Other auditors, community members, and the audit manager will also check this smart contract, so the auditor is not incentivized to hide the errors found or try to exploit them.

-5. After the auditor has completed the verification of the code and supplemented his report with a description of the findings, he should comment the corresponding issue that his report is finished.
+5. After the auditor has completed the code verification and supplemented his report with a description of the findings, he should comment on the issue that his report is finished.

-# Audit Report template
+# Audit Report Template

 The audit report name should start with a capital letter.
-Use underscores instead of spaces between words, write reports in `.md` format.
+Use underscores instead of spaces between words, and write reports in `.md` format.

 The report should contain a title describing to which contract or contract system the report belongs.